Azimcharoliya/calculator-behavior/Power_On_Off.md

   When I press power button

-  Then the calculator should be turned on with clear screen.
+  Then the calculator turns on with clear screen.